Lumbar Spinal Stenosis

 What is lumbar spinal stenosis?

-What causes lumbar spinal stenosis?
+What causes it?

 What are the symptoms?

-How is lumbar spinal stenosis diagnosed?
+How is it diagnosed?

-How is it treated?
+How is lumbar spinal stenosis treated?

 Health Tools help you make wise health decisions or take action to improve your health.